googledatastudio/community-connectors/kaggle/README.md

 Click [here][managed-deployment] to try the managed deployment.

-### Kaggle API token
+### Kaggle USER_PASS auth type
 1. Sign up for a [Kaggle][kaggle] account.
 1. Go to the 'Account' tab of your user profile (https://www.kaggle.com/{username}/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
+1. The USER_PASS auth type requires username and password for authentication.
+The username and password for authentication can be found in the downloaded kaggle.json file.
+The username should be used as it is whereas the "key" should be used as password for authentication.

 ## Examples and use cases covered in the connector

-- **Kaggle USER_PASS auth type** The USER_PASS auth type requires username and password for authentication.
-One can find the information regarding username and password in the downloaded kaggle.json file.
-The username should be used as it is whereas the "key" should be used as password for authentication.
 - **Error handling and messaging** Example of using [error handling methods and providing useful error messages to users][error-handling].
 - **Using the USER_PASS auth type** Learn more about